OliverDevsCode/SQL-Full-Stack-App/README.md

 A simple full-stack application using MySQL 8, Node.js and npm scripts to install, build, and run both server and client.
 This project is intended for local hosting and educational purposes only.

+## Running Demo

+I have seperated this repository across 2 servers to allow you to test it out: https://react-school-front-end.vercel.app/ - This is the client folder running via vercel

+Demo Login
+  Username: 1
+  Password: Test (Case Sensitive)

 ## Prerequisites

 - [Node.js & npm](https://nodejs.org/) (v14+ recommended)